DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 You may be a publisher, a designer, or someone who is just starting out with making books.
 You probably identify with, or work in, the arts.
 You may be hoping to find answers, gain knowledge, pick up some tips, and consult various resources.
 This Toolkit intends to provide all of that.
 The overall focus is on pragmatic solutions for publishers within the sector of art and culture.
 No prior knowledge of creating an ebook is required - having said that, a familiarity with various computer software applications is certainly helpful, as is the willingness to learn, and an inquisitive curiosity to look beyond this guide for specific answers.
 This publication is not meant as a complete tutorial on how to create an electronic publication; rather, it intends to provide the reader with basic guidance on how to make a first attempt at creating such a publication.

 As we said at the beginning of this introduction, 'you must change your life'; therefore, you may experience something of a culture shock as you read through this document.
 If electronic publishing is to be no more than an afterthought in the production chain and the product portfolio, the amount of change may be relatively small.
 However, if electronic publishing is to become just as important as print, the change may be quite radical.
-In other words, if you are seriously interested in electronic publication, you must be willing to change your current way of working, and to gradually familiarize yourself with the less mainstream alternatives offered here.
+In other words, if you are seriously interested in electronic publishing, you must be willing to change your current way of working, and to gradually familiarize yourself with the less mainstream alternatives offered here.

 ## How to use this Toolkit